Assumptions

 NDC and other targets

-The UK’s 2030 NDC target of at least a 68% reduction below 1990 levels is expressed using 100 year global warming potentials (GWP100) from the IPCC’s Fifth Assessment Report (AR5) (UK Government 2022i).
-Consequently, we initially calculate the 2030 emissions implied by the UK’s NDC using AR5 GWPs.
-In addition, the UK Government has specified that the baseline will also use F-gas emissions from 1995.
-This alternative F-gas baseline is used when calculating the implied 2030 emissions level.
+The UK’s 2030 NDC target of at least a 68% reduction below 1990 levels is expressed using 100 year global warming potentials (GWP100) from the IPCC’s Fifth Assessment Report (AR5) (Government of the UK, 2022).
+In addition, the UK Government has specified that the target reference year includes F-gas emissions from 1995.
+Thus, to quantify the expected 2030 emissions, we apply the 68% reduction to a reference emissions level consisting of the UK’s emissions in 1990 but including F-gas from 1995 instead of 1990, all expressed in AR5 GWPs.

 As the CAT presents all data across countries in GWP from the IPCC Fourth Assessment Report (AR4), the 2030 emissions implied by the NDC target in AR5 GWPs are then converted back into AR4 GWP.
 This is done by calculating a historical conversion factor from AR5 GWPs to AR4 GWPs, using historical data from 2021.
 This conversion factor can then be used to calculate the NDC in 2030 in AR4 GWPs.

 The UK’s 2050 net-zero target also includes both LULUCF and international aviation and shipping, which need to be removed.
-In the absence of long-term projections from the UK Government, we use the Sixth Carbon Budget to calculate LULUCF and international shipping emissions in 2050, while the high ambition scenario from the recent Jet Zero strategy is used to estimate aviation emissions in 2050 (CCC 2020, Department for Transport 2022b).
+In the absence of long-term projections from the UK Government, we use the Sixth Carbon Budget to calculate LULUCF and international shipping emissions in 2050, while the high ambition scenario from the recent Jet Zero strategy is used to estimate aviation emissions in 2050 (CCC, 2020; Department for Transport, 2022).

 Current policy projections

-To estimate current policy projections, we use the latest progress report from the UK’s Climate Change Committee (CCC 2023a).
+To estimate current policy projections, we use the 2023 progress report from the UK’s Climate Change Committee (CCC, 2023a).
 In this report, the CCC estimates the impact of current UK policies on emissions.
 Policies are ranked as ‘credible’, displaying ‘some risks’ to delivery, displaying ‘significant risks’ to delivery, or ‘insufficient’.

 The CCC estimates that in 2030, there are credible policies to cut emissions by 42 MtCO2e, relative to the baseline.
 Policies with some risks to delivery could cut emissions by a further 51 MtCO2e in 2030.
 This gives an emissions level in 2030 (converting to AR4 GWPs and removing international aviation and shipping and LULUCF emissions, all of which are included in the CCC’s estimates) of 340–394 MtCO2e.

 The conversion from AR5 to AR4 GWPs is done in the same way as when calculating the UK’s emissions targets, by calculating the ratio between AR5 and AR4 GWPs for 2021.
-Future LULUCF and international bunker emissions are taken from the UK’s Net Zero Strategy (UK Government 2022e).
+Future LULUCF and international bunker emissions are taken from the UK’s Net Zero Strategy (UK Government, 2021b).

 Note: Our data download includes projections until 2035; however, our graphics display the data until 2030 only.